GBaath/Portfolio/UnrealProductConfigurator/README.md

 ---
-A dynamic overview of specified areas is also in the works using [**this solution**](https://github.com/GBaath/MeshVectorGeneratorUnreal/tree/main) for dynamically generating interpolation points within ediotr specified bounds using meshes.
+A dynamic overview of specified areas was planned (but sadly scrapped) using [**this solution**](https://github.com/GBaath/MeshVectorGeneratorUnreal/tree/main) for dynamically generating interpolation points within ediotr specified bounds using meshes.

 <img src="Images\MeshVecGenScreenshot.PNG" width="50%"/>